aeternity/aepp-graffiti/smart-contract/README.md

 file in the IPFS network is provided.
 You can obtain this reference by hosting your own [IPFS node](https://docs.ipfs.io/introduction/install/) or by using one of the many gateways or upload providers.

+### 2.1 Verify your bid (optional)

+The node-js server provides an API for you to check your bid against.
+[Read the documentation here.](https://github.com/aeternity/aepp-drone-painting/tree/master/node-server/docs/SANITY.md)

 ### 3. Call the contract

 Next you need to call the smart contracts public function `place_bid` with the `auction_slot_id`, your `estimatedTime`, the `IPFS_hash` and